 Methodology: An explanation of their methodology can be found on the “How College Rankings Work” page.
 Scroll down to the section on “College Choice: Rankings Students Want.”

 College Choice has ranked the 100 Best Colleges and Universities in the United States.
 The numbering is based on the College Choice Score, which according to the methodology page considers factors such as academic reputation, financial aid, overall net cost, and student success in the job market.
 The College Choice website also offers Online College Rankings, Residential College Rankings, College Life Rankings, and “Most Affordable” Rankings.
-Note: though the College Choice Degree Finder search box on the left looks like site search from College Choice, it is actually a sponsored search and should be used with caution.
+Note: though the College Choice Degree Finder search box on the left looks like a site search from College Choice, it is actually a sponsored search and should be used with caution.